-- You must complete two, six-hour sequences of history.
+- \ You must complete two, six-hour sequences of history.
 History sequences do not have to be taken in order; in other words, the lower number class does not have to be taken first.
-Students should select two of the three available history sequences: HIS 101 and HIS 102; HIS 121 and HIS 122; HIS 201 and HIS 202. - Placement in ENG 101 is based on test scores.
+Students should select two of the three available history sequences: HIS 101 and HIS 102; HIS 121 and HIS 122; HIS 201 and HIS 202. - \ Placement in ENG 101 is based on test scores.
 See your advisor to see which English you need to take.
-If you did not place into ENG 101, see your advisor to come up with an alternate map for your classes. - Placement in MTH 112 is based on test scores.
+If you did not place into ENG 101, see your advisor to come up with an alternate map for your classes. - \ Placement in MTH 112 is based on test scores.
 See your advisor to see which Math class you need to take.
-If you did not place into MTH 112, ask your advisor to help you come up with a modified academic map. - For your science credits, you must take either BIO 101 or BIO 103 and PHS 111 or PHS 112.
+If you did not place into MTH 112, ask your advisor to help you come up with a modified academic map.

-Students should consult their transfer institution or the STARS templates.
+- \ For your science credits, you must take either BIO 101 or BIO 103 and PHS 111 or PHS 112. - \ Students should consult their transfer institution or the STARS templates.
 See an academic advisor for assistance.

-Item # Title Credits:
+ltem # Title Credits

 ENG 101 English Composition I 3

 ORI 101 Orientation to College 1

 Fine Arts Elective (I) 3

 History Sequence (Part I) 3

 Social Science Elective 3

-ltem # Title Credits:
+ltem # Title Credits

 ENG 102 English Composition II 3

 MTH 112 or more advanced 3

 BIO 101 or BIO 103 4

 History Sequence (Part II) 3

 Social Science Elective 3

-ltem# Title Credits:
+Title Credits

-SPH 107 Fundamentals of Public Speaking 3
+Fundamentals of Public Speaking 3

 PHS 111 or PHS 112 4

 History Sequence (Part II) 3

 Literature Elective 3

 General Electives (3 SH) 3

+Fundamentals of Public Speaking PHS 111 or PHS 112 History Sequence (Part II) Literature Elective